Tuesday, December 15, 2009

 Taking a good care of our dogs is not an easy task.
-We face many responsibilities, and have to make decisions.
-What are we going to feed the dogs?
-How are we going to train them?
+We face many responsibilities.
+There are many decisions to make.
+What to feed the dog.
+How to train the dog.
+How to keep the dog healthy.

-Then there is always the question of good health care for our dogs.
-One would think--you take your dog to the vet, do what they tell you and that is all there is to it.
+You'd think that if you take your dog to a vet do what they tell you that is all that's to it.
 But unfortunately, not really.

-One of very important steps to take is to choose the right veterinarian.
 As with anything else, not all veterinarians were created equal.
-We learned it the hard way, and our dog has suffered for a long time because of lack of expertise/dedication on our vet's part, and our naive approach.
+We learned it the hard way, and our dog has suffered for a long time because of lack of expertise/dedication on our vets' part, and our naive approach.

-Last year, after a knee injury, a TPLO surgery was suggested.
-Since we didn't like the idea of such invasive approach, we were researching other options.
+We didn't like the idea of such an invasive approach at all and started researching other options.
 One option that we found quite hopeful was stem cell regenerative therapy.
 When we brought it up to our vet at the time, not only didn't he know anything about it, but he dismissed it without even considering it.
 So we went on a quest to find a vet who is certified to do this procedure and might have some experience with it.

-Anyway, from there it has been a very long journey.
-But during that journey her bad poop got explained also.
-It turned out that she most likely was born with inherited food allergy, which over time resulted in quite a serious IBS (irritable bowel syndrome) condition, because it wasn't addressed.
+It turned out that Jasmine most likely was born with inherited food allergy, which over time resulted in quite a serious IBD (inflammatory bowel disease) condition because it was never addressed.
 And yes, the diet food she was put on did contain some of the ingredients she was allergic to.
 Had this issue been addressed at the beginning, I believe that many of her other health problems could have been avoided.

 To close this post, here is the moral of the story: